‘Deadbeat Taxpayers:’ More than 500,000 federal workers, retirees are delinquent paying Uncle Sam

 Published: June 25, 2026 10:55pm

-The half a million number is continuing to surge, and tax debt among federal workers has grown 32% since 2021.
-The number of government employees who aren’t paying taxes has increased by 43% in three years, according to House Rep. James Comer, R-Ky., who serves as chairman of the House Committee on Oversight and Government Reform.
+And the number of current and former government employees who aren’t paying taxes has increased by 43% in three years, according to House Rep. James Comer, R-Ky., who serves as chairman of the House Committee on Oversight and Government Reform.
 The committee announced its investigation launch on Wednesday.

 “I don’t think anyone in America knew about it, including myself,” Comer told the Just the News, No Noise TV show.
 “The people who have made their living and their retirement off of our hard-earned tax dollars aren’t paying their taxes.”